Nienawisc/stoqey/README.md

 cp env.example .env
 ```

-> Note: If you're an engineer at Stoqey we've got a more complete list of secrets that also lets you upload images etc. in 1Password, search for "secrets.json" to find it.
+> Note: If you're an engineer at Stoqey we've got a more complete list of secrets that also lets you upload images etc. in LastPass, search for "secrets" to find it.

 Now you're ready to run the app locally and sign into your local instance!